 I welcome applications from excellent prospective PhD candidates in the areas of:

-Metal organic frameworks, microwave technology applied to inorganic chemistry, microporous materials synthesis and characterisation, synthesis of new porous inorganic/organic hybrid materials, Interactions of microwave energy with inorganic materials (dielectric spectroscopy), ultrafast materials processing
+Metal organic frameworks (MOFs), microwave technology applied to inorganic chemistry, microporous materials synthesis and characterisation, synthesis of new porous inorganic/organic hybrid materials, interactions of microwave energy with inorganic materials (dielectric spectroscopy), ultrafast materials processing, MOFs for applications (waste treatment, healthcare technologies, molecular sensing).

 If you are interested in these areas, please get in touch.